jerich/jetson-face-af/README.md

 An autofocus helper loop like this could be a major differentiator for any of the major camera companies.
 The intent is not to replace the camera’s autofocus system, but to expose it to external software, AI or otherwise, to interact with the camera as a user does, operating alongside the user in real time.
 Interchageable lens cameras are long life products; they're never going to be on a yearly release cycle and their internal processing will always lag behind the latest iPhone or something like the Nvidia Jetson.
 Opening up a processing loop around an already excellent AF system would enable faster innovation and make existing cameras better year after year.

 Imagine a future version with an LLM running alongside the camera: "Stay focused on the player in jersey 77" or "Focus on the woman in the green dress" or even "Focus on James during his solo."
-I can picture an app with AF recipes, just like Nikon's picture control recipes in the Nikon Image Space app right now.
+I can picture an app with AF recipes, just like Nikon's picture control recipes today.
 Or even extend it to shutter control: "Start one second of burst shooting when the squirrel grabs the peanut."
 It can be done with the Nikon hardware that's out there today; it just needs a small change to the camera mode and a new API.

 ## Features